Painting on Location

 I would have liked a sunny painting but these colors have there own charm.

-NEXT PAINTING with how-tips, acrylic, My Brother Rick's 17th Hole
+NEXT PAINTING Acrylic, My Brother Rick's 17th Hole

 Order this complete color course on CD, $35.00.